DescartesResearch/Creo/docs/getting_started.md

 sudo apt install screen
 ```

-7. (Optional, but recommended): SSH access from your local machine with SSH key authentication.
+7. (Optional, but recommended): Setup SSH access from your local machine with SSH key authentication.

 - Linux/Mac